The Royal Baby’s Birth Will Be Announced On Official Twitter Account

-While the guessing game continues in reference to the birth of the royal baby, Buckingham Palace has confirmed that as of the morning of May 2, Baby Sussex has not arrived.
-But while the couple will wait a few days after the birth to share photos with the world, the actual delivery will be shared on the official royal family Twitter account, as was the protocol with the birth of Kate Middleton’s children.
+While the guessing game continues in reference to the birth of the royal baby, Buckingham Palace has confirmed that as of the morning of May 2, Markle’s baby has not arrived.
+But while the couple will wait a few days after the birth to share photos with the world, news of the actual delivery will be shared on the official royal family Twitter account, as was the protocol with the birth of Kate Middleton’s children.

 Express shared the inside information, clarifying that while the Duke and Duchess of Sussex plan to keep images of the new family private for a few days, the birth will be announced after it happens.